Chinese investors bargain-hunting for China shares, just not in China

 SHANGHAI Chinese stock investors are finally seeing value in domestic shares, but there's a twist: instead of wading back onto battered onshore exchanges, they've gone shopping for bargains in Hong Kong.

-By doing so they are exploiting a long-standing market distortion that means the average share price of a dual-listed Chinese company is currently 40 percent lower in Hong Kong than in Shanghai or Shenzhen.
+By doing so they are exploiting a long-standing market distortion that means the average share price of a dual-listed Chinese company is currently 40 percent lower in Hong Kong than in Shanghai or Shenzhen .HSCAHPI.

 The index of so-called H-shares is also trading below book value, meaning the average company's shares are pricing the business below its accounting value.